-Our antibody humanisation work played an important part in the discovery of lecanemab, an experimental drug that has recently shown small but clear benefits for people with early Alzheimer’s disease.
+Our antibody humanisation work played an important part in the discovery of lecanemab, an experimental drug that has shown small but clear benefits for people with early Alzheimer’s disease.

 LifeArc scientists collaborated with biotechnology company BioArctic Neuroscience to humanise the monoclonal antibody targeting a toxic form of a protein called amyloid beta that builds up in the brains of Alzheimer’s patients.
+This antibody ultimately became lecanemab.

 Alzheimer’s disease is the most common type of dementia, affecting more than half a million people in the UK.
 It is an irreversible, progressive brain disorder that slowly destroys memory, thinking and language skills.
 Sadly, there are currently no treatments that can prevent, slow down or reverse the disease.